 WHAT IS A FACELIFT?

 Some of this natural aging process of the face can be reversed by the procedure currently known as a facelift or rhytidectomy.
 This procedure allows skin to be removed and tightened along the lower face and neck and results in scars which are inconspicuous at the ears and into the hairline of the neck.
-When combined with many other plastic surgery procedures (e.g., eyelid/forehead surgery, liposuction, chin implant, nasal surgery), remarkable improvements in one’s overall facial appearance can be achieved.
+When combined with many other plastic surgery procedures (e.g., eyelid/forehead surgery, liposuction, chin implant and rhinoplasty), remarkable improvements in one’s overall facial appearance can be achieved.

 It is a procedure, however, that is often misunderstood by the public.
 A facelift improves the neck and jowl (along the jawline) areas mainly with limited effects on sagging tissues around the mouth.
 It does nothing for the aging appearance around the eyes, forehead and cheeks.
 These require separate procedures (blepharoplasty, browlift), which while commonly done with a facelift to create an overall facial rejuvenation effect, are not necessarily part of the facelift portion of the facial rejuvenation procedure.

 TYPES OF FACELIFTS

 Facelifts, today, are tailored to the patient’s degree of facial aging, their concerns, and the age of the patient.
 Facelift surgery can be confusing because it has many different components to it.
 Where and how long are the incisions?
 Is liposuction used?
 Are muscles tightened?
 What in the world is this SMAS that I hear about?
 How much skin is removed and tightened?
 To some degree, albeit a bit simplistic, different facelift types are differentiated by the extent of the incisions in and around the ear.

 While it can be confusing, facelifts at their most basic level should be of as just three types, a full and a limited facelift and a direct neck lift.